-Hands Across The Water (HATW) is proud to part of the Michigan Federation for Children and Families, the National Council for Adoption, and to be Hague-accredited through the Council on Accreditation.
-HATW has been annually recognized by the Human Rights Campaign as a Leader in Supporting and Serving LGBT Families since 2011.
+Hands Across The Water (HATW) is proud to part of the Michigan Federation for Children and Families, the National Council for Adoption, and to be Hague-accredited through the Intercountry Adoption Accreditation and Maintenance Entity.
+HATW has been annually recognized by the Human Rights Campaign for supporting and serving LGBT youth and families since 2011.

 HATW Staff, December 2019